network-lumen/validator-kit/README.md

    can bootstrap quickly without replaying all historical blocks.
  - `scripts/network/lockdown_validator_firewall.sh` applies a strict
-   iptables/ip6tables firewall profile on the validator host: only SSH, P2P (26656) and Prometheus (26660) over the Tailscale interface are allowed in, everything else is dropped by default.
+   iptables/ip6tables firewall profile on the validator host: only SSH, P2P (26656), Prometheus (26660) and (optionally) node_exporter (9100)
+   over the Tailscale interface are allowed in, everything else is dropped by default.
  - `scripts/network/scrub_validator_keys.sh` removes local Cosmos account
    keyrings and PQC keystores (and optionally local backups and shell history) from a validator host so it can run without holding any